 Dr. Mena Abdulrazzaq, a Health Coordinator for International Medical Corps in Iraq, knows too well the precariousness of the places we call home.
-Born in the north of Iraq, Mena was in college during the U.S. invasion of Baghdad, in which her home became “explosions everywhere.”
-But it was not until sectarian violence broke out that things really started to change, irrevocably, and the home she knew started to tear itself apart from the inside.
+Born in the north of Iraq, Mena was in college during the U.S. invasion of Baghdad, in which her home became surrounded by “explosions everywhere.”
+But it was not until sectarian violence broke out that things really started to change irrevocably, and the home she knew started to tear itself apart from the inside.

 In a tragic reversal, Syrian refugees started flooding into Mena’s home country.
-She spent a few years working as a governmental medical doctor a hospital in Baghdad serving displaced people and orphans.
+She spent a few years working as a governmental medical doctor at a hospital in Baghdad, serving displaced people and orphans.
 Then, the battle between the Islamic State and the Iraqi government started, and Iraq’s governorates began falling one by one.
 Many of the millions displaced by the violence came flooding into Baghdad.

 Says Mena, “The whole team—we were trying our very best.
 The needs are huge, and yet you can see that you’ve made a positive impact.
 It makes you feel good.”

 Today, Mena is working as a Health Coordinator for International Medical Corps.
-This means she is office-based with rotating visits to the field in south central Iraq.
-Things are still hard, and will be for a long time.
-“Most of the health facilities were affected by the war, so the needs are much more than before.
-Everything was destroyed, and there are still so many people displaced.”
-So they wait, knowing there’s little waiting for them if they go back—no house, no work—and still, yearning for a place to call home.
+This means she is office-based, with rotating visits to the field in south-central Iraq.
+Things are still hard—and will be for a long time.
+“Most of the health facilities were affected by the war, so the needs are much more than before,” she says.
+“Everything was destroyed, and there are still so many people displaced.”
+So they wait, knowing there’s little for them if they go back—no house, no work.
+Yet they still yearn for a place to call home.

 International Medical Corps was among the first international NGOs to establish lifesaving humanitarian programs in Iraq in the wake of the 2003 US-led invasion.
-We have been there ever since and have assisted those in need in all 18 of the country’s governorates.
+We have been there ever since and have helped those in need in all 18 of the country’s governorates.
 Since 2014, our efforts have focused on meeting the needs of Syrian refugees and conflict-affected Iraqis in northern and central Iraq as we respond to ongoing violence and insecurity.